buildpacks/rfcs/text/0000-app-image-extensions.md

 - Requires kaniko (or a similar tool) when a docker daemon is unavailable
 - Fully rebasing apps with package dependencies becomes many orders of magnitude slower, due to upgrade needs

+# Questions
+[questions]: #questions

+What happens if you try to extend an extended builder?

+Three options:

+1. Fail

+2. Treat the extended builder as a normal builder, and override the metadata.
+   Advantages: Allows controlled, multi-level distribution model for changes.
+Easy to implement.
+   Disadvantages: Requires `pack upgrade`ing multiple levels of builders to fully patch the most extended builder.

+3. Always save the existing metadata and the run image references each time.
+On `pack upgrade`, replay each extension.
+   Advantages: Easy to upgrade builders with confidence.
+   Disadvantages: Consumers of extended builders may upgrade them unintentionally (by upgrading their own nested extensions).

+My preference is (3), but (1) would be a good place to start.